-For all other instruments, the Group measures the loss allowance equal to 12-month ECL, unless when there has been a significant increase in credit risk since initial recognition, the Group recognises lifetime ECL.
+For all other instruments, the Group measures the loss allowance equal to 12-month ECL.
+However, when there has been a significant increase in credit risk since initial recognition, the Group recognises lifetime ECL.
 The assessment of whether lifetime ECL should be recognised is based on significant increases in the likelihood or risk of a default occurring since initial recognition.

-Assessment of significant increase in credit risk
+Impairment of financial assets and other items under HKFRS 9 (Continued) Assessment of significant increase in credit risk